collective/plone.jsonapi.routes/docs/dexterity.rst

 .. versionadded:: 0.7
     Added Dexterity Data Manager (see: datamanagers.py)

+.. versionadded:: 0.9.2
+    Added Zope Schema Field Manager (see: fieldmanagers.py)

-Dexterity Content Types are handled by a Data Manager, also see :ref:`DATA_MANAGER`.
+Dexterity Content Types are handled by a Data Manager (`IDataManager`) and a Field Manager (`IFieldManager`) respectively.
+Also see :ref:`DATA_MANAGER`.
 Integrators just have to add route providers for their Dexterity Content Types (see: :ref:`ROUTE_PROVIDER`) and the JSON API should handle the heavy lifting.

 Security